andywiggins/tab-cnn/README.md

 Guitar Tablature Estimation with a Convolutional Neural Network

-*This code supports the paper "Guitar Tablature Estimation with a Convolutional Neural Network" that will be presented at the 20th Conference of the International Society for Music Information Retreival (ISMIR 2019).*
+###### *This code supports the paper "Guitar Tablature Estimation with a Convolutional Neural Network" that will be presented at the 20th Conference of the International Society for Music Information Retreival (ISMIR 2019).*

+To visualize the system performance, `tab-cnn/demos/` contains video demonstrations showing predicted and ground truth tablature synced with input audio.
+To run the code, follow the instructions below.

 ### 0. Requirements